-ConsumerAffairs reviewers often mention the importance of product quality in solar installation.
-A reviewer from California, for instance, said his representative "went above and beyond" to keep him informed about solar quality and brands.
-A reviewer from Los Angeles also appreciated her representative, who "explained the differences between panel quality and degradation and inverters versus microinverters."
+ConsumerAffairs reviewers often mention the importance of discussing product quality with installers before agreeing to solar installation for your property.
+A reviewer from Hollister, California, said his installer representative from Zenernet "went above and beyond" to keep him informed about solar quality and different brands of solar panels.
+Another reviewer from Los Angeles also gave high marks to that company for the way her representative "explained the differences between panel quality and degradation and inverters versus microinverters."

-- Monocrystalline: Monocrystalline solar panels are made with a single silicon crystal, and their solar cells are black.
+- Monocrystalline: Monocrystalline solar panels are made with a single silicon crystal.
 Though more expensive, they tend to be more efficient.
-Those who can afford these panels may find them worthwhile overall.
+The solar cells are black.
+Consumers who can afford these panels may find them worthwhile overall.

-- Polycrystalline: Polycrystalline panels aren't as efficient as monocrystalline panels, but they are more affordable.
-They're made by melting silicon fragments together and tend to have a blue hue.
+- Polycrystalline: Polycrystalline panels are not as efficient as monocrystalline panels, but they are more affordable.
+They are made by melting many silicon fragments together and tend to have a blue hue.

 - Thin-film: Thin-film solar panels are constructed using noncrystalline silicon or nonsilicon materials.
-They're flexible and lightweight and can look black or blue.
+They are flexible and lightweight and can look black or blue.
 Thin-film panels have a short life span but are the cheapest of the three types and have the fastest payback time.

 What's your commitment to the environment?

-For some homeowners, the decision to install solar panels comes down to their commitment to the environment.
-They view monetary savings as a nice feature, but it's ultimately the reduction in the home's carbon footprint that drives their decision.
+For some homeowners, whether it's worth it to install solar panels comes down to their commitment to the environment.
+They view monetary savings as a nice feature, but it's the reduction of the home's carbon footprint that drives their decision.

 While Florida is a state known for its abundant sunshine, relatively low utility costs in the state may slow down the return on investment of going solar.
 The best way to figure out if solar panels are worth it in Florida is to weigh the cost of the installation versus your current utility costs and to calculate the ROI.